 Character vs. Nature

 The conflict of Man vs. Nature arises when the protagonist is pitted against formidable natural forces.
-It encompasses various challenges, such as battling harsh weather conditions, encountering wild animals, or even struggling with an illness that tests their resilience and determination.
+It includes challenges like dealing with harsh weather, running into wild animals, or even fighting off an illness that tests their resilience and determination.

 One example can be seen in Mary Shelley's Frankenstein, where Victor Frankenstein struggles to complete his experiments amid a raging storm and an avalanche.